Bookstore Glossary Library Links News Publications Timeline Virtual Israel Experience

 A New Cruise Missile

 On February 2, 2019, Iran unveiled a new cruise missile.
-According to IRGC officials, the Hoveizeh has a range of approximately 840 miles, which would allow it to reach targets in the East Mediterranean if fired from northwest Iran or almost the entire Arabian Sea if fired from Iran’s southern coasts.
-“Compared to ballistic missiles,” Farzin Nadimi noted, cruise missiles fly lower, are more difficult to counter, and can potentially be moved much closer to their targets before launch.”
+According to IRGC officials, the Hoveizeh has a range of approximately 840 miles, allowing it to reach targets in the East Mediterranean if fired from northwest Iran or almost the entire Arabian Sea from Iran’s southern coasts.
+“Compared to ballistic missiles,” Farzin Nadimi noted, “cruise missiles fly lower, are more difficult to counter, and can potentially be moved much closer to their targets before launch.”

 In addition, Nadimi said the IRGC is producing a new ballistic missile called Dezful with a range of more than 600 miles.
 Such a missile “would allow Iran to hit targets deep inside Saudi Arabia (including Riyadh and missile defense sites) as well as northern Israel” from Iran and more distant areas if the weapons were deployed in Iraq or Syria (Washington Institute, March 29, 2019).